-Winter is coming!
-That means it’s time to get your small business employees in the spirit of the season.
-Take a look at these unique, creative, and affordable holiday celebration ideas and themes for your holiday office party, Christmas celebration, or New Year’s event.
+Office holiday parties boost morale and teamwork.
+With winter holidays around the corner, it’s a good time to get your small business employees in the spirit of the season.
+Consider these unique, creative and affordable holiday celebration ideas and themes for your holiday office party, Christmas celebration or New Year’s event.

-Here are the top 25 office holiday party ideas from the pros:
+Here are the top 26 office holiday party ideas from party planning pros.

 1. Provide a Hot Chocolate Bar & Decorate Cookies